K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Formulas for the Equivariant Classes of Closed Orbits

-As remarked in Section \ref{ssec:orbit-param-other}, this $K$ is disconnected.
-Each closed $K$-orbit, corresponding to a symmetric $(2p,2q+1)$-clan consisting only of $+$'s and $-$'s, is a union of $2$ $K^0 = SO(2p,\C) \times SO(2q+1,\C)$-orbits.
-These components are actually orbits of the connected symmetric subgroup $S(Pin(2p,\C) \times Pin(2q+1,\C)) \subset Spin(2n+1,\C)$, so all the results of Section \ref{ssec:closed_orbits} apply to them.
-We use those results to obtain formulas for the individual components, then add the appropriate formulas to get a formula for each closed $K$-orbit.
+\begin{proof}[Case (2)] Note that here $K$ is disconnected.
+Each closed $K$-orbit corresponds to a symmetric $(2p,2q+1)$-clan consisting only of $+$'s and $-$'s, and is a union of $2$ closed $K^0 = SO(2p,\C) \times SO(2q+1,\C)$-orbits.
+We shall obtain formulas for the equivariant classes of these individual components, then add them to get a formula for each closed $K$-orbit.